 Remove the preheated pot from the oven and transfer the dough into the pot as carefully as possible by handling only the parchment paper.
 Place the lid on the pot and return it to the oven for 30 minutes.
 Don't open the oven during this time, and certainly don't take the lid off the pot; the crispness of the crust develops because of the steam that builds up in the pot during this 30 minutes.

 After 30 minutes have passed, remove the lid from the pot and continue baking for another 15 minutes.
 After the 15 minutes have passed, remove the pot with bread from the oven and place it on a wire rack to cool.
 You'll probably hear it crackling as it cools - this is normal.
+Brush a little extra honey on the top of the bread now, if desired.

 If you can, resist the urge to cut into the bread until it has pretty much cooled completely.
 The bread continues to bake on the inside even after it has been removed from the oven and cutting it too early could result in the inside becoming gummy or rubbery.